 This post is only one girl’s perspective.
 I don’t have some of the life experiences that others do that have brought them here, but I feel lucky to be able to know these people.
 I feel grateful to be able to talk to them, learn from them and help as I can.
 I feel grateful to have been able to be out in the crowd and see and talk to so many of them.
 I didn’t expect to find as much meaning in the experience as I did.
 I didn’t mean to write a 2+ page blog about it.
 I did, though, and I challenge anyone out there reading this to step out of your comfort zone to find meaning in something.
 Anything.
 Go pet the dogs at the shelter.
 Go talk to women and girls that are victims.
 Go talk to a veteran.
 Learn their stories and appreciate their experiences.
 We don’t all go through the same struggles.
 Be a good listener.
 Really try to understand.
 Be a voice.
 Be a helping hand.
 Do what you can to make someone’s day just a little bit brighter.
 You may make more of a difference than you ever thought you could.

 By Syd Scanlon October 18th, 2017 I’ve been involved in the V-Day Community for just about 2 years now.
 This year, however, was the first that I had the opportunity to attend Sacramento’s annual Women Take Back the Night March on October 14th.
-The...read more
+The Resource Fair...read more

 A Testimonial by Diana Hong March 30th, 2017 As a Sacramento native, I have never felt such a sense of pride and unity as I did while attending V-Day Sacramento’s event One Night Stand.
-Thank you so much for providing a safe space filled with only...read more
+Thank you so much for providing a safe space filled with only love and...read more